Last Updated on 08/13/2023

 Go to the Cádiz Museum

-The Cádiz Museum anchors Plaza Mina, a nice square with a massive ficus tree worthy of seeing by itself (there are more of these trees over by La Caleta beach too).
+The Cádiz Museum anchors Plaza Mina, a nice square with a massive ficus tree worthy of seeing by itself (there are a number of these trees spread across the city).
 The museum boasts an archaeological section with Roman statues, an impressive collection of ancient artifacts and fine art paintings.
 The ancient jewelry and vases on display are particularly beautiful and had me wishing there was a gift shop with replicas.

 Check the website for opening hours.
 Admission: 1,50 euros (free for EU citizens).